TheMarex/ba-thesis/text/3_pattern.md

 Instead Kajita et. al. chose to define a dynamic system in the time domain that describes the CoM movement.

 ### Pattern generation as dynamic system
-\todo{maybe do a formal introduction into dynamic system and the state space approach}

 For simplicity we will only focus on the dynamic description of one dimension, as the other one is analogous.
 To transform the equations to a strictly proper dynamical system, we need to determine the state vector of our system.